 Google restructured its Gemini subscriptions in 2025-2026 into four tiers (check the official page for current pricing):

 Google AI Ultra: The top-tier plan with the highest price tag.
-Exclusive Deep Think reasoning mode, massive Pro-model and Deep Research quotas, and full Veo video generation with sound design.
+Exclusive Deep Think reasoning (10 prompts/day, 192k token context — currently US / English only), 120 Deep Researches per day, full Veo 3.1 Pro for video (5 per day), 1,000 images per day, 30 TB storage.
+Same Workspace scope as Pro but with the highest usage caps.
 Built for power users and professionals.

 Which features are already free?